“Always forgive your enemies; nothing annoys them so much.”

 ― Khaled Hosseini, The Kite Runner

-Over and over again, in all these places in my life, I stumble upon the theme forgiveness: The power of it; the terrible, helpless pain of feeling unforgiven; the weapon we make of it; the fear that we will not be — cannot be — forgiven for whatever our particular stain or shame is.
+Over and over again, in all these places in my life, I stumble upon the theme forgiveness: The power of it; the terrible, helpless pain of feeling unforgiven; the weapon we make of it; the fear we will not be — cannot be — forgiven for whatever our particular stain or shame is.
 I have lately asked myself and others: Am I unforgivable?
 Can that be true?
 Can love be true without forgiveness?
 How do I continue to demonstrate love and connection in the face of obdurate unforgiveness?
 When others told me I was unforgivable, did they mean it, or am I still bleeding over something they have, in fact, forgiven?

-It struck me this morning, as I lay in bed at 6:00 a.m. with the rattling roar of the window air conditioner in my ears and the damp sheet over my sweaty body, that I’ve once again lost my way, been seduced by the false comfort of victimhood.
-I’ve been lost in the tangled maze of all those messy feelings and forgotten, temporarily, that the point is not what anyone else does about forgiveness.
+It struck me this morning, as I lay in bed at 6:00 a.m. with the rattling roar of the window air conditioner in my ears and the damp sheet over my sweaty body, I’ve once again lost my way, been seduced by the false comfort of victimhood.
+I’ve been lost in the tangled maze of all those messy feelings and forgotten, temporarily, the point is not what anyone else does about forgiveness.
 The point is, and the power resides in, what I do with it.
 Furthermore, the biggest question of all is the one I haven’t been asking.

 Can I, do I, will I forgive myself?

 That’s where my power is.